TypeTogether/Playwrite/README.md

 ## Build instructions

-The definitiv, estable, fonts are built by the Continuous Integrated engine, which runs every time the source files are updated in the repository.
+The definitive, stable, fonts are built by the Continuous Integration engine, which runs every time the source files are updated in the repository.
 It produces a .zip file with all the built fonts that which is included on each `Action` run as well as pushes the produced fonts into the `fonts` directory.

 If you want to build fonts manually on your own computer as part of the development or testing process:

 * `make build` will produce font files.
-But they shound not be pushed manually to the repository.
-Once you are happy with the changes in the source files, please only push them and the CI run will produce the definitive fonts.
+But they should not be pushed manually to the repository.
+Once you are happy with the changes in the source files, please only push the sources and the CI run will produce the definitive fonts.

 ## Letter variations